UNESCO-UNEVOC Logo

 PUBLISHER: UNESCO, 2018

-SUMMARY: The framework attempts to reflect the new teacher roles implied by new pedagogies.
-It describes 6 competence areas: 1 - Understanding ICT in education policy 2 - Curriculum and assessment 3 - Pedagogy 4 - Application of Digital Skills 5 - Organisation and administration 6 - Teacher Professional Learning Each competence area is described at 3 levels.
+Each competence area is described at three levels.
 Level 1 refers to where teachers tend to use technology to supplement what they already do in class (Knowledge Acquisition).
-Level 2 is where they being to exploit the true power of the technology and change the way they teach and students learn (Knowledge Deepening).
-Level 3 is transformative, where teachers and studets create knowledge and devise innovative strategies (Knowledge Creation).
+Level 2 is where they begin to exploit the true power of the technology and change the way they teach and students learn (Knowledge Deepening).
+Level 3 is transformative, where teachers and students create knowledge and devise innovative strategies (Knowledge Creation).
 The 18 resulting competencies are further defined by objectives, each with an example.

 ADDITIONAL INFORMATION: The framework is used by countries globally.
 It operates in line with the UNESCO repository of open courseware resources .
 The UNESCO ICT Competency Framework for Teachers is available in several languages including English, French, Arabic, Chinese, Russian, Spanish, Khmer, Kyrgyz, Tajik.